 The SimXPro is so basic that you don’t even get a seat provided with the rig by default.
 However, it is probably the cheapest sim rig on the market (while still being firm), and you will always be able to work under budget to have a seat separately installed to the frame.
 The SimXPro SXP Basic Rig is priced at just under 300 USD.

 We told you that Playseat is good, which might be one of their best, if not the best, sim rigs ever created.
 Although geared mainly towards F1 and open-wheel racing, you can still use this sim rig for Assetto Corsa Competizione.
 There are various colours to choose from, and it is the go-to choice for a lot of esports racers.

 The rig is compatible with all wheels and pedals and even with all major consoles/systems, making this an attractive product.
 The Playseat F1 Black is our personal favourite.
-The Playseat F1 sim rig starts at 1207 USD and goes up to 1448 USD.
+The Playseat F1 sim rig starts at around 1200 USD and tops out at roughly 1500 USB.